top of page

 Following the success of How to Change Your Mind and Fantastic Fungi, this film is the next critical step forward.

-With exclusive access to a world-first study on healthy participants, and access to groundbreaking legal retreats in the Netherlands and the U.S., A Trip to Transformation is the first global exploration of how psychedelics can be used proactively to enhance well-being and human connection.
+With exclusive access to a world-first study and groundbreaking legal retreats in the Netherlands and the U.S., A Trip to Transformation is the first global exploration of how psychedelics can be used proactively to help people connect to purpose, themselves, and nature — ultimately having a larger impact on the mental health crisis.

 WHY: We’re in a mental health crisis driven by disconnection.